AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/set-up-adobe-io-and-postman.md

 We will download some of these collections as we need them for this tutorial.
 This resource will be extremely useful to you after this tutorial as you begin to implement Platform for your company.

-1. Download the [Schema Registry API collection](https://raw.githubusercontent.com/adobe/experience-platform-postman-samples/master/apis/experience-platform/Schema%20Registry%20API.postman_collection.json) to your `Platform Training Assets` folder
+1. Download the [Schema Registry API collection](https://raw.githubusercontent.com/adobe/experience-platform-postman-samples/master/apis/experience-platform/Schema%20Registry%20API.postman_collection.json) to your `Luma Tutorial Assets` folder
 1. Import it into Postman
 1. Open **Schema Registry API > Classes > List all classes** in the specified container
 1. Look at the **Params** and **Headers** tabs and note how these include some of the environment variables we entered earlier.